CookiePLMonster/CookiePLMonster.github.io/_mods/gta-vc/silentpatch.md

 * The radar's horizontal position, the disc texture, and the shadow now scale to resolution correctly.
 The radar disc was also shrunk slightly to fix gaps and make the icons sit better on the edge.
 * Credits now scale to resolution correctly.
 * Mission title and 'Mission Passed' texts now stay on screen for the same duration, regardless of screen resolution.
+* The inner padding of the text boxes with a background now scales to resolution correctly.
+* The vertical offset of the weapon name text in Ammu-Nation now scales to resolution correctly.
+* The downward-pointing destination blip in the Map Legend now displays with a correct outline.
 * `FILE_FLAG_NO_BUFFERING` flag has been removed from IMG reading functions -- speeding up streaming.
 * Free resprays will not carry on a New Game now.
 * Fixed ambulance and firetruck dispatch timers -- they reset on New Game now.